Vihaan004/data-den/App/backend/README.md

 2. OR click "🔄 Initialize Backend" button in Gradio UI
 3. OR ensure your code calls `await gpu_mentor.initialize()` before use

+If you see "Connection refused" errors:
+1. Start Ollama service: `./start_ollama.sh`
+2. Or manually: `ollama serve` and `ollama pull qwen2:14b`
+3. The system will fall back to basic responses if Ollama is unavailable

+For other issues, see `TROUBLESHOOTING.md` for comprehensive solutions.

 ## 🔧 Configuration

 ### Environment Variables (.env)